sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 Notice that you don't have to specify the config you created (`anyco`) in this call.
 Sensible looks at all the configs created for this document type, and automatically chooses the one that fits best.

-Now you can use the [Sensible API](https://docs.sensible.so/reference) to generate upload and download URLs for multiple car insurance quote PDFs  and retrieve results.
+Now you can use the [Sensible API](https://docs.sensible.so/reference) to generate upload and download URLs for multiple car insurance quote PDFs,  retrieve results, and integrate with your application.